Executive information system: Future trends

 This trend frees executives from learning different computer operating systems, and substantially decreases implementation costs.
-Because this trend includes using existing software applications, executives don't need to learn a new or special language for the EIS package.
+Since this trend includes using existing software applications, executives do not need to learn a new or special language for the EIS package.

 Interactive visualizations are trending.
-3D visualizations in a VR/AR environment looks like a possibility already.
+3D visualizations in a VR/AR environment already looks like a possibility.
 Also, predictive analytics open the doors for (machine) learning what is going to be next based on data from the past.
 While the data processing can be done in many ways, learning is not completely unsupervised.
 There is still a good deal of classification using expert personnel analysis.
 In near realtime scenarios, latencies while doing ML can be a barrier.
 Optimizing data models, size and processing path/time are ongoing work.
-As more data is captured at different data stages in not only EIS apps but also other enterprise apps, audio and video tagging can catalyse data discovery.
+As more data is captured at different data stages in not only EIS apps, but also other enterprise apps, audio and video tagging can catalyse data discovery.